ncarlier/readflow/README.md

 Readflow configuration is a TOML file that you can specify using the `--config` command line parameter or by setting the `READFLOW_CONFIG` environment variable.

+You can initialize a configuration file example by using the `--init-config` command line parameter.

+A configuration file example can be found [here](./pkg/config/readflow.toml).

 Type `readflow -h` to display all parameters and related environment variables.

-A configuration file example can be found [here](./etc/default/readflow.toml).

 ## UI